Battle of Samugarh: Battle

 Dara Shikoh started the battle with cannonade, which continued for one hour.
 Dara's cavalry under Rustam Khan then attacked Aurangzeb's artillery under Saif Shikan Khan, Rustam was soon attacked by Aurangzeb's infantry and both sides started cutting into each other.
 However, Dara's van continued to weaken as Rustam died fighting and his men fled after his death.
 In Aurangzeb's army, Bahadur Khan was seriously wounded and fell from his horse, but Aurangzeb quickly sent reinforcements under Shaikh Mir to Bahadur's aid.
-The Rajputs of Dara, who formed the vanguard and right wing of Dara's army were able to penetrate into Auragzeb's van and attacked Zulfiqar and Murad.
+The Rajputs of Dara, who formed the vanguard and right wing of Dara's army were able to penetrate into Aurangzeb's van and attacked Zulfiqar and Murad.
 Murad was wounded in the fight and the left wing of Aurangzeb was completely routed by the Rajputs, who now attacked Aurangzeb's centre.
 However, Aurangzeb used his numbers to cut down the Rajputs and check their advance.
 Dara Shukoh, upon seeing the Rajputs fall, became indecisive and chose to dismount his elephant and retreat.
 According to Saqi Mustad Khan, Dara had control of his large reserves and Aurangzeb's army had grown tired.
 However, instead of reinforcing his van, Dara chose to escape from the battlefield, resulting in a decisive victory for Aurangzeb.

 During the battle, the Mughal artillery of both armies included iron-cased rocket artillery.
 French traveller François Bernier was present during the battle, describing the Mughal ban iron rockets used in the battle.